vespa-engine/documentation/en/significance.md

 </container>
 ```

-Models are identified by `model-id` or by providing `url` or `path` to a model file in the application package.
+Models are either identified by `model-id`, by providing a `url` to an external resource, or by specify a `path` to a model file in the application package
-The `path` should be relative to the package root.
 The order in which the models are specified determines the model precedence, with the last model overriding the previous ones.
 See [model resolution](#model-resolution).